TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ### Oneiros

-When flying an Oni one of the most important things to remember is that your speed is your tank!
+When flying an Oni, one of the most important things to remember is that your speed is your tank!
 Always orbit with your AB on.

 Your special role in the fleet is to provide remote tracking links to the DDD/HHH.
 If there is more than one Oni in fleet, work together to decide who will link which drone bunny.
 Add the DDD/HHH to your watchlist for faster locking on entering sites.